-The north and south entrance gates have parking spaces, so these are the areas you’ll enter if you’re driving or visiting with a tour.
+The north and south entrance gates have parking spaces.
+These are the areas you’ll enter if you’re driving or visiting with a group or private tour.

-Travel Tip: Entrance gates have different opening times, which vary depending on the time of year.
-However, the Pammukale town gate opens the latest (8:00am during the summer).
+Travel Tip: The entrance gates have different opening times, which vary depending on the time of year.
+However, the Pammukale town gate opens at the latest (8:00 am during the summer).

-If you’d prefer to avoid the uphill climb from the center of the park to the theater in the Hierapolis, there’s a shuttle that runs about every 15 minutes during peak hours.
+If you’d prefer to avoid the uphill climb from the center of the park to the theater in the Hierapolis, a free shuttle runs about every 15 minutes during peak hours.

 The public travertine pools are automatically included with your entrance ticket.
-Keep in mind that these hot springs offer the hottest water at the very top and bottom pools.
-In between, the water is cool to cold, but refreshing if you’ll be traveling during the summer.
+Keep in mind that the pools at the very top and bottom of the hill have the hottest water.